SenseTecnic/SenseTecnic.github.io/desktop/index.md

 Windows:  Download the supplied `FRED Desktop Setup {version}.exe` file.
 Double click on this file to install FRED Desktop on Windows.

 Linux:  Download the supplied `fred-desktop_{version}_amd64.deb` file.
 Move it to your home directory.
-Open a termal window and use the following command:
+Open a termal window and use the following commands:

     cd ~
     sudo dpkg -i fred-desktop_{version}_amd64.deb

 ## Upgrades

 Remove the previous version of the application, then install the new version.
+Your settings will be preserved in the `.sts-fred` directory

 ## Prerelease Feedback

 The FRED Desktop is currently pre-release for testing and feedback.
 Please let us know the FRED Version number when you report feedback and bug reports by sending an email to [info@sensetecnic.com](mailto:info@sensetecic.com).

 Information on the current roadmap for the FRED Desktop [will be maintained here](/desktop/roadmap).